-My son is watching Kinder Surprise unboxing videos on YouTube.
-Putting aside why he is watching these (answer: he’s four and doesn’t discriminate much yet), the mere existence of such videos caused a moment of perplexity in the house.
-Being Canadian, we don’t really get intuitively why Americans are so obsessed with Kind Surprise, but the simple explanation occurred to me: they’re valued because they can’t be had easily in the States.
+My kid is watching Kinder Surprise unboxing videos on YouTube.
+Putting aside why (answer: four-year-olds don't have much discrimination yet), the mere existence of such videos caused a moment of perplexity in the house.
+Being Canadian, we don't really get intuitively why Americans are so obsessed with Kind Surprise, but the simple explanation occurred to me: they're valued because they can't be had easily in the States.

 Which leads to the gaming insight into why old-school play can be so compelling, and a bonus insight about the state of the modern rule sets.

 Players most want what they can't have right now.
 They want that next level.
 That first magic item.
 That first big haul of gold.
 That brass ring, figuratively and literally, can be an incredibly compelling motivation to dare the forbidden places of a game setting and risk (the character's) life and limb therein.

 Scarcity creating desire is well-known.
 It's part of why diamonds and gold have historically been worth more than other bits of rock.
 (The rest of the reason is that they're particularly shiny.
 Humans are creatures of simple pleasures.)
 Manufactured scarcity is the business model behind diverse companies from Disney (their Vault policy) to Wizards of the Coast (rares in Magic: the Gathering boosters) to De Beers (diamonds really aren't very rare anymore, so they throttle supply).
 Scarcity in games is a huge motivator for human behaviour, and this remains true even in the shared consensual hallucinations that are the central activity of the roleplaying hobby.

 If you want to motivate your players, make things scarce.